Hung Mong-kai

-Hung Mong-kai (洪孟楷 (Hóng Mèngkǎi); born 1 January 1983) is a Taiwanese politician who sits in the Legislative Yuan, representing the New Taipei City Constituency I.
+Hung Mong-kai (洪孟楷 (Hóng Mèngkǎi); born 1 January 1983) is a Taiwanese politician who has served as a member of the Legislative Yuan representing New Taipei City Constituency I since 2020.

 Education

 Hung graduated from National Taiwan University with a bachelor's degree and a master's degree in political science and earned a Master of Public Policy (M.P.A.) from the University of Southern California.
 He also competed a Master of Business Administration (M.B.A.) at Yuan Ze University.